vimarshc/metaclass-talk/V/README.md

 >>>
 ```

-So, the __call__ provides us a way of reinitialsiing the class.
-So, when we try to initialse an instance the __call__ method id call.
+So, the __call__ provides us a way of reinitialising a class.
+So, when we try to initialse an instance the __call__ method is call.
 The `type` class also provides us a __call__ function which gets called every time you initialise a class.
+(Notice the difference b/w initialising and reinitialising)

 ```